CordetG/chomp/README.md

 ## About

+The chomp game is developed using [algabraic notation, as in chess](https://www.chessjournal.com/chess-notation/) -- with alphabet characters as the columns and digits as the rows.

 :exclamation: Description referenced from the Canvas assignment page.

 Chomp is a strategy-game played by two players whose main goal is to get the opposing player to eat the *poisoned* chocolate square located in the top-left at location (0,0).
 The process involves leaving no other option for the other player.